EGA-archive/ega-download-client/README.md

 Download speed can be optimized using the `--connections` parameter which will parallelize download at the file level.
 If the `--connections` parameter is provided, all files >100Mb will be downloaded using the specified number of parallel connections.

 Using a very high number of connections will introduce overhead that can slow the download of the file.
 It is important to note that files are still downloaded sequentially, so using multiple connections does not mean downloading multiple files in parallel.
+We recommend trying with 30 connections initially and adjusting from there to get maximum throughput.

 ### File taking a long time to save